Evaluating LLMs with labeled data¶

 Understanding accuracy in model evaluation¶

-Before we start comparing models, let's understand our main evaluation metric: accuracy.
-In machine learning, accuracy is one of the most intuitive performance metrics we can use.
+Before comparing models, let's understand our main evaluation metric: accuracy.
+In machine learning, accuracy is one of the most intuitive performance metrics.

 Accuracy is calculated by taking the number of correct predictions and dividing it by the total number of predictions.
 For example, if a model correctly classifies 85 out of 100 movie genres, its accuracy would be 85%.